sorilee/sorilee.github.io/_posts/2020-07-17-lambda-calculus.md

 All notable references I know, including [C36], [B84], [H97], [BDS13] and [S13], give virtually the above as the defining clauses of a λ-term.
 However, authors differ over whether or not <!--/ how--> to identify some of these inductively introduced objects as the same λ-terms.

+In [B84] and [BDS13], a λ-term is an equivalence class of 'raw' λ-terms under α-conversion.

 ......